Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 DevOps teams appear to concur that monitoring and observability are separate operational kinds that solve different issues.
 Observability and monitoring go hand in hand.
 Monitoring tools can alert you when something goes wrong, and observability tools can support your investigation if you notice a problem.

-Because not all issues found by monitoring technologies call for in-depth analysis, pairing monitoring and observability are advantageous.
 For example, your monitoring software may warn you that a server has gone offline despite being part of a planned shutdown.
-In that situation, you don’t need to gather and analyze a variety of data to comprehend what transpired.
+In that situation, you don’t need to gather and analyze various data to comprehend what transpired.
 Simply log the alert and carry on.

 However, observability data is essential for quickly troubleshooting major issues.
 Although you could theoretically gather the same data that observability solutions automatically offer manually, doing so would add time to the incident response process.